tomosterlund/qalendar/docs/guide.md

 | `eventDialog.isDisabled`  |                        boolean                        | Prevent the event dialog from showing at all |
 |  `eventDialog.isCustom`   |                        boolean                        |   Enable customization of the event dialog   |

+## Fixed mode menu

+If you prefer to view the modes menu options at all times, enabling you to choose day, week or month with a single click, set the `showModesAsHorizontalMenu` to true in the config file.

 ## Date picker

 ### Usage